tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-win.md

 	- /worker:/worker
 ```

-### Our example Workflow
+### The Example Template

 The template uses actions from the [artifact.io](https://artifact.io) hub.

 - [image2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/image2disk) - to write the image to a block device.
-- Our custom action that will cause a system reboot into our new Operating System
+- Our custom action that will cause a system reboot into our new Operating System.

 ```
 version: "0.1"